 - Other Components: Stainless steel carriage bolts fasten our hinges and door barlocks to the trailer frame for security and long term good looks.
 We use hardened bolts to mount our axles to the frame and for our trailer couplers.
 We fasten our electric brake wire to the frame with vinyl coated metal clamps screwed to the trailer frame, not the stick-on variety others might use and our security chains are 2x stronger than Federal requirements.

-- Fit and Finish is Second to None
+- Our Fit and Finish is Second to None

 Every trailer is checked and double checked so it leaves our shop looking its best.
-Every trailer that we put out leaves looking clean, lines are always straight, doors are always tight, and every trim screw is properly located.
-Some might wonder if it's worth giving a trailer this much extra attention, but every time a potential buyer enters our showroom, the look on their face assures us we're doing it right.
+We make sure that every trailer that we put out leaves looking clean, with screws lining up, lines cut straight, doors installed tight, and every trim screw properly located.
+Some might wonder if it's worth giving a trailer this much extra attention, but every time a customer buyer enters our showroom the look on their face assures us we're doing it right.

 - Attention to Detail

 It's the little things we do that let you know we care about our customers and our products.
 Whether it's the rain gutter over the side door or all the interior lights that come standard we want to build you the absolute best trailer possible.